Biography of Ma Dong-seok

 Early Years

 Also known by his birth name, Lee Dong-seok, and his American alias, Don Lee, Ma Dong-seok was born on March 1, 1971, in the capital city of South Korea, Seoul.
-He spent his entire childhood in his homeland. n high school, he started boxing.
-Soon he was already training less experienced boxers himself.At the age of 19, his parents decided to migrate to the United States, aspiring to secure American citizenship and offer their son a brighter future.
+He spent his entire childhood in his homeland.
+In high school, he started boxing.
+Soon he was training less experienced boxers himself.At 19, his parents decided to move to the United States, hoping to secure American citizenship and give their son a brighter future.

-After finishing school, Ma enrolled at Columbus, Ohio State University, where he pursued a major in "Healthcare and Physical Education".
+After finishing school, Ma enrolled at Ohio State University in Columbus, where he majored in "Healthcare and Physical Education".

-Ma first garnered attention as a martial arts trainer.
+Ma first gained attention as a martial arts trainer.
 Among his famed trainees were professional fighters Mark Coleman and Kevin Randleman.

 Acting Career

-Alongside his athletic pursuits, Don Lee developed a passion for acting, took roles in musicals, and contemplated a career in films.
+Alongside his athletic pursuits, Don Lee developed a passion for acting, took roles in musicals, and considered a career in films.
 To realize this dream, he returned to his homeland.His film debut was a minor role in the South Korean melodrama "Dance with the Wind" released in 2004.
-He wasn't even credited in the film.
-However, he gained significant attention in the comedic action film about time travelers, "Heaven's Soldiers," directed by Min Joon-ki in 2005.
+He wasn't even credited.
+However, he gained significant attention in the 2005 comedic action film about time travelers, "Heaven's Soldiers," directed by Min Joon-ki.

-His ensuing roles included appearances in the comedies "My Love" from 2007, "The Good, The Bad, The Weird" from 2008, as well as in the comedic drama "The Worst Guy Ever ."
-While he frequently appeared in supporting roles, his characters were notably memorable to audiences.
+His next roles included appearances in the 2007 comedy "My Love," 2008's "The Good, The Bad, The Weird," and the comedic drama "The Worst Guy Ever."
+While he often played supporting roles, his characters were notably memorable to audiences.

 Another milestone in his career was his portrayal of gangster Park Woong-chul in the series "Bad Guys."
-The narrative revolves around serial killers and gangsters uniting as a team to capture a maniac.
-This criminal thriller ran for four seasons and garnered numerous rave reviews.
+The story follows serial killers and gangsters who team up to catch a maniac.
+This criminal thriller ran for four seasons and earned rave reviews.

-In the 2019 action film "The Gangster, The Cop, The Devil," the storyline revolves around an unusual partnership between a notorious gangster and a cop.
+In the 2019 action film "The Gangster, The Cop, The Devil," the story follows an unlikely partnership between a notorious gangster and a cop.
 Directed and written by Lee Won-tae, Ma portrays this hardened criminal.

 Personal Life of Ma Dong-seok